Philippe Derose

-He served as a Councilman for the City of North Miami Beach between 2003 - 2013 and serves as the President of his own non-profit organization, the Haitian-American Alliance Youth Foundation.
+He later served as a councilman for North Miami Beach between 2003 - 2013 and serves as the president of his own non-profit organization, the Haitian-American Alliance Youth Foundation.

 Early life and education

 Philippe Derose was born in the commune of Liancourt, Haiti on November 22, 1952.
 He grew up in the town of St. Marc.
 His father worked in construction, helping to build roads and also worked for the Haitian government in different capacities as a foreman.
 His mother was a businesswoman who sold cooked food (rice, beans, etc.) that she prepared in the countryside before traveling to big cities like the nation's capital, Port-au-Prince, to sell the food.

 Derose is the third child of nine children, with other siblings living in Florida, Haiti, and New York.
 Desiring to come to America in search of a better life, he moved with his wife, Marie, from Haiti to Brooklyn, New York in 1974.
 He completed his high school equivalency in 1976 and in 1977-1979 Derose attended York College.
 He obtained his bachelor's degree in Psychology at California Coast University.